arduino-bytes-puerto-serie

 }

 However, there are faster and more convenient ways to perform these conversions, such as direct casting.
-For this, it will be necessary to control well that the size of the variables is agreed upon between the transmitter and the receiver.
-Agreed upon means that it is not necessary to be identical, but then one of the agents (the transmitter or the receiver) will have to make the conversion accordingly.
+For this, it will be necessary that we have a good understanding that the size of the variables is agreed upon between the transmitter and receiver.
+Agreed means that it does not need to be identical, but then one of the agents (the transmitter or the receiver) will have to perform the conversion accordingly.

 In future posts, we will delve deeper into these aspects.